- Chart

 History and Background

-Sabra Healthcare REIT, Inc. was founded in 2010 and focuses on investing in healthcare properties including skilled nursing/transitional care facilities, senior housing, and behavioral health facilities.
-The company has grown through acquisitions and strategic partnerships.
+Sabra Healthcare REIT Inc. (SBRA) was founded in 2010.
+It focuses on investing in healthcare-related properties, including skilled nursing facilities, senior housing, and specialty hospitals.
+The company has grown through acquisitions and strategic property investments.

 Core Business Areas

-- Skilled Nursing/Transitional Care: Investments in and leasing of skilled nursing and transitional care facilities.
+- Skilled Nursing/Transitional Care: Investing in and leasing skilled nursing and transitional care facilities.

-- Senior Housing: Investments in and leasing of assisted living, independent living, and memory care communities.
+- Senior Housing: Owning and leasing senior housing communities, including independent living, assisted living, and memory care facilities.

 Leadership and Structure

 Rick Matros serves as the Chairman and CEO.
-The company operates as a real estate investment trust (REIT) with a board of directors overseeing strategic direction.
+The company has a board of directors and operates through various departments, including investment, finance, and asset management.

 Top Products and Market Share